inbo/fscc/README.md

 (idea: last breakpoint in YAML params?)

 In accordance with the ICP Forests policies, data are currently not open, and **storage** relies on a combination of:
-* A private Google Drive folder - advantages:
+* A private Google Drive folder with all versions - advantages:
   + Sharing with collaborators, to ensure everyone is working with the same up-to-date data
   + Backup and recovery
   + Versioning: different versions of the datasets can be saved on Google Drive, including history